tyom/storybook-addons/packages/storybook-fixtures/README.md

 Each variant value can be be a URL, in which case it'll be fetched and the result returned as its value.

+### Fixture Settings

+`withFixtures` decorator has special properties prefixed with double underscore.
+These properties can change certain behaviour of how fixtures are displayed.

+- `__singleTab` (defaults to `false`) - Fixtures are grouped into multiple tabs.
+Each key in the fixtures object is mapped to the tab.
+When there's only a single property in the fixture object the single tab is not shown by default.

 ## Imports